microsoft/nni/docs/source/tutorials/hello_nas.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 148-177
+GENERATED FROM PYTHON SOURCE LINES 148-178

 This example uses two mutation APIs, ``nn.LayerChoice`` and ``nn.ValueChoice``.
 ``nn.LayerChoice`` takes a list of candidate modules (two in this example), one will be chosen for each sampled model.
 It can be used like normal PyTorch module.
 ``nn.ValueChoice`` takes a list of candidate values, one will be chosen to take effect for each sampled model.

-More detailed API description and usage can be found :doc:`here </NAS/construct_space>`.
+More detailed API description and usage can be found :doc:`here </nas/construct_space>`.

 .. note::

     We are actively enriching the mutation APIs, to facilitate easy construction of model space.
-    If the currently supported mutation APIs cannot express your model space, please refer to :doc:`this doc </NAS/Mutators>` for customizing mutators.
+    If the currently supported mutation APIs cannot express your model space, please refer to :doc:`this doc </nas/mutator>` for customizing mutators.

 Explore the Defined Model Space
 -------------------------------

-There are basically two exploration approaches: (1) search by evaluating each sampled model independently, which is the search approach in multi-trial NAS and (2) one-shot weight-sharing based search, which is used in one-shot NAS.
+There are basically two exploration approaches: (1) search by evaluating each sampled model independently, which is the search approach in :ref:`multi-trial NAS <multi-trial-nas>` and (2) one-shot weight-sharing based search, which is used in one-shot NAS.
 We demonstrate the first approach in this tutorial.
-Users can refer to :doc:`here </NAS/OneshotTrainer>` for the second approach.
+Users can refer to :ref:`here <one-shot-nas>` for the second approach.

 First, users need to pick a proper exploration strategy to explore the defined model space.
 Second, users need to pick or customize a model evaluator to evaluate the performance of each explored model.